 The supply of ECH in Walsall is contained within a long-term contract.
-Supply is rated as amber as there could be more supply outside of this contract.
+Supply is rated as amber as there could be more supply outside of this contract and better utilisation of existing commission supply.

 ECH should be an area of growth as a community -based services.